BTantillo/Book-Search-Engine/README.md

 ## Purpose

-* This app converts a funtioning Google Books API search built with a RESTFULL API into a GraphQL API built with an Apollo Server
+* This app converts a funtioning Google Books API search built with a RESTFULL API into a GraphQL API built with an Apollo Server.
+* The purpose was to create a website a user could login into, search for differnt books, and add them to their own profile reading list.

 ## Built With